In medias res

-A narrative work beginning in medias res ([ɪn ˈmɛdɪ.aːs ˈreːs], "into the middle of things") opens in the midst of the plot (cf. ab ovo, ab initio).
-Often, exposition is bypassed and filled in gradually, through dialogue, flashbacks or description of past events.
-For example, Hamlet begins after the death of Hamlet's father.
-Characters make reference to King Hamlet's death without the plot's first establishment of said fact.
+A narrative work beginning in medias res ([ɪn ˈmɛdɪ.aːs ˈreːs], "into the middle of things") opens in the chronological middle of the plot, rather than at the beginning (cf. ab ovo, ab initio).
+Often, exposition is initially bypassed, instead filled in gradually through dialogue, flashbacks, or description of past events.
+For example, Hamlet begins after the death of Hamlet's father, which is later discovered to have been a murder.
+Characters make reference to King Hamlet's death without the plot's first establishment of this fact.
 Since the play is about Hamlet and the revenge more so than the motivation, Shakespeare uses in medias res to bypass superfluous exposition.

 Works that employ in medias res often later use flashback and nonlinear narrative for exposition to fill in the backstory.
-In Homer's Odyssey, the reader first learns about Odysseus's journey when he is held captive on Calypso's island.
+In Homer's Odyssey, the reader first learns about Odysseus's journey when he is held captive on Ogygia, Calypso's island.
 The reader then finds out, in Books IX through XII, that the greater part of Odysseus's journey precedes that moment in the narrative.
 In Homer's Iliad there are fewer flashbacks, although it opens in the thick of the Trojan War.

 First use of the phrase

-The Roman lyric poet and satirist Horace (65–8 BC) first used the terms ab ōvō ("from the egg") and in mediās rēs ("into the middle of things") in his Ars Poetica ("Poetic Arts", c.
+The Roman lyric poet and satirist Horace (65–8 BC) first used the terms ab ovo ("from the egg") and in mediās rēs ("into the middle of things") in his Ars Poetica ("Poetic Arts", c.
 13 BC), wherein lines 147–149 describe the ideal epic poet:

-The "egg" reference is to the mythological origin of the Trojan War in the birth of Helen and Clytemnestra from the double egg laid by Leda following her seduction by Zeus in the guise of a swan.
+The word "egg" reference is to the mythological origin of the Trojan War in the birth of Helen and Clytemnestra from the double egg laid by Leda following her seduction by Zeus in the guise of a swan.
 Compare the Iliad, which begins nine years after the start of the Trojan War, rather than at its beginning.